stitchers | news |

 As well as creating for pleasure the ladies have made items for charity.
 They regularly sent boxes to the Red Cross and knitted over 1,000 Easter chickens for Katherine House Hospice as well as Christmas puddings and stockings, which have been sold in the Hospice Shops.
 They have also knitted warm hats for soldiers in Afghanistan for the charity Support Our Soldiers and beanie hats and blankets for a charity based in Ghana.
 They have lost count of the number of stripey jumpers knitted for children in need around the world.

 As an offshoot of the group, a Craft Day has been held in Helmdon Church every two years since 2002, which has been enjoyed by many and again donations have been given to charities such as MIND and the Air Ambulance.
-This year it will be held on Saturday 16th November, from 10am to 4pm.

 We all look forward to our monthly get-togethers and although we would like to include more members, sadly there is no space around the table!